mdda/mdda.github.io/_posts/AI/2015-10-23-binary-classification-vs-probability-regression.md

    signal values.
 Propagating 'matched pairs' of training signals may reduce a network's tendency to overshoot with high learning rates.
 But this doesn't explain :

-*  Two matched signals, with a dropout layer, beat single signals without...
+*  Two matched signals, with a dropout layer, beat single signals without dropout.
+There may be an inter-layer thing going on, since dropout also encourages training signals to
+   'route around' neurons that aren't chosen.